 Moose are the largest of the deer family and are one of the largest mammals in North America.
 They have the largest antlers of all deer species.

-Moose antlers are huge weighing up to 30 pounds and up to 60 inches wide.
+Moose antlers are huge, weighing up to 30 pounds and 60 inches wide.
 Moose use their antlers during the rut to compete for mating rights.
 Males will scare off and fight other males to prove their dominance over females.
 Moose with the largest antlers often mate first.

 The land mammal also dwells in Canada and Alaska.
 Moose can move each eye and ear independently.
 The average lifespan of cow moose and bull Moose is eight and seven years, respectively.

 In addition, moose sleep on the ground, and their stomach can store more than 100 pounds of food.
 Moose are peaceful mammals that rarely become violent or aggressive.
 There are many exciting facts about moose.
 However, many people ask: why do moose have antlers?
 Let us answer this question!

 Antlers are an extension of a moose’s skull.
 Unlike horns grown by most species of the deer family, moose can shed and regrow antlers each year.
 Although antlers don’t have any significant function at most times of the year, they become essential in the fall and mating season, also known as the rut.

 Moose use antlers to scare off their rivals and competitors in their habitat.
 These species of the deer family use antlers when intimidation and posturing don’t work while confronting their opponents, such as mature bull moose.
 That’s why they face head to head and fight each other by locking their antlers.

 Sometimes, antlers are disadvantageous for moose, especially when they fight each other.
 As a result, the antlers entangle, and the two moose can’t separate them, which can cause their death.
 Bear in mind that damaged or broken antlers take a long time to recover.